By guest author Lani Teshima, MLIS. Tech writer, copy editor, marathoner, traveler.

 Happy travels and happy running!

 (Updated June 19, 2019; originally published April 24, 2018.)

 About our guest contributor

-Lani Teshima has been running off and on for decades, but has really taken to running in the past five years, completing 18 half marathons and 7 marathons last year.
-Most of them are trail races these days, although she returned to run the Boston Marathon this year for the second time (and with this year’s runners battling hypothermia in cold, rainy and windy conditions, she knows a thing or two about being prepared!).
+Lani Teshima has been running off and on for decades, but has really taken to running in the past six years, completing 13 half marathons, 7 marathons, a 50K, and South Africa’s famed Comrades Marathon (90K) last year.
+This year, she’s upped the mileage even more, with a 24-hour race and four 50ks.
+Most of them are trail races these days, although she returned to run the Boston Marathon this year for the third time (including last year, where runners battled hypothermia in cold, rainy and windy conditions — so she knows a thing or two about being prepared!).
 When she’s not running or traveling to races, she works as a technical writer for a large software company.